jostmey/ConnectFour/README.md

 ## Compile

 Make sure a Java Developer Kit has first been installed such as Open JDK.
-Installation instructions for OpenJDK may be found [here](http://openjdk.java.net/install/), but be sure to install the developer package and not the runtime environment.
+Installation instructions for OpenJDK may be found [here](http://openjdk.java.net/install/) but be sure to install the **developer package**, not the runtime environment.
 The program has been tested on OpenJDK 7 but is expected to work on more recent versions.

 To compile the code, set this as your working directory and run the following command.